MicrosoftDocs/power-platform/ps-docs/data-connections.md

 Based on the question you ask, Project "Sophia" looks through the data source for the most relevant data to answer the question.
 Project "Sophia" depends on the metadata available (for example, table and column descriptions) to help identify the relevant data.

-[!TIP]
+> [!TIP]
-Make sure that custom tables added to Dynamics 365 Sales have proper descriptions.
+> Make sure that custom tables added to Dynamics 365 Sales have proper descriptions.
 The blueprint generated depends on the data found.
 If no data is found, then Project "Sophia" shows an error and might ask if you can rephrase the question.
-If you use the AI Cursor to ask more questions, Project "Sophia" will consider the data source again to answer it.
+If you use the AI cursor to ask more questions, Project "Sophia" will consider the data source again to answer it.

 If the user doesn't enter any question, by default, Project "Sophia" answers the question based on core tables in Dynamics 365 Sales, like accounts, opportunities, leads, and more.
 You can establish one connection in a workspace.
 Project "Sophia" supports both custom fields and custom tables in Dynamics 365 Sales instances.
 It's advisable to have proper descriptions to these custom items.